Law Terms Glossary

 Clear and Convincing Evidence

-In a civil trial, the plaintiff – or the insured in a bad faith case – has the burden of proof as to each element of each cause of action.
+In a civil trial, the plaintiff – or the insured in an insurance bad faith case – has the burden of proof as to each element of each cause of action.
 This means that the evidence presented to prove his or her case must be shown to be more likely true than not true.
 This is called proving the case by a preponderance of the evidence.
 To prove that a defendant is liable for punitive damages, the conduct must be proven by clear and convincing evidence.
 This is a higher standard than proof by a preponderance of the evidence.
 This means generally that to prove one’s punitive damage case, the facts must be highly or more probable of being true than by a preponderance.

 Contract damages